ChrstphrHll/npc_gen/students/Guliemos Nym.md

 ---
 ### Description
 - 4th year Half-Elf Fighter in Fiesn
-- curly white hair that's done up in a top knot, Pale Green eyes, and Dark Tan skin
+- long wavy white hair that's plain, Pale Green eyes, and Dark Tan skin
 - Is Solemn and Critical, and has Affection as their ideal

 ### Organizations